pragmatrix/CrossUI/README.md

 * Like Test Driven Development puts your implementation code into shape, Test Driven Visualizations could do the same for user interfaces.
 All the major platform's user interface APIs feel bloated and are a pain to work with.
-CrossUI's real-time testing feedback could be basis for user interface APIs that are simple, light and extensible.
+CrossUI's instant testing feedback could be basis for user interface APIs that are simple, light and extensible.

 ## What